Toxic Free Kids

 1. Get the name and contact information of your state representative and senator at: https://malegislature.gov/StateHouse/Contact

-2. Tell them that you want to know what chemicals are in products you and your family use.
-Ask your representative to support H939 and your senator to support H939 and S207.
+2. Tell them that you want to know what chemicals are in products your children use.
+Ask them to support HD2454 and SD1507, the Toxic Free Kids Act.

 Alliance for a Healthy Tomorrow